-The region of influence (ROI) for cultural resources includes areas subject to construction, training maneuvers, firing and nonfiring ranges, road improvements, and landing zones (LZs), among other activities.
-Because the EIS is also used for Section 106 consultation, this section uses the term, Area of Potential Effects (APE) as defined under the NHPA.
-The APE is "the geographic area or areas within which the undertaking (project) may directly or indirectly cause changes to the character or use of historic properties, if they exist" (36 CFR 800.16(d)).
-This would include areas affected by setting (visual or audible), ground disturbance, or public access.
-The APE was defined during the consultation process early in the planning stages of this EIS in consultation with the CNMI HPO.
-Maps of the APEs for projects on Tinian are included in Volume 9, Appendix G, and Chapter 4, Cultural Resources.
-The methodology for identifying historic properties within the APE was based on a combination of existing data and completion of additional studies.
-DoN assessed the adequacy of existing data (Tomonari-Tuggle et al. 2007) and conducted extensive archaeological and architectural surveys in Tinian (Athens 2009), Pagan, and Sarigan (Athens 2009).
+The region of influence (ROI) for cultural resources includes areas subject to construction, training maneuvers, firing and non-firing ranges, road improvements, and landing zones, among other activities.
+The ROI for cultural resources is synonymous with the Area of Potential Affect (APE).
+The methodology for determining the presence of NRHP-eligible or listed cultural resources within the ROI was based on a combination of existing data and special studies.
+The Navy assessed the adequacy of existing data (Tomonari-Tuggle et al. 2007) and conducted extensive archaeological and architectural surveys in Tinian (Tuggle 2009), Pagan, and Sarigan (Athens 2008).
 These surveys and studies included:

-- Surveying almost 5,000 acres (ac) (2,023 hectares [ha]) on Tinian with subsurface excavations at Unai Chulu and Unai Dankulo - Surveying over 5,000 ac (2,023 ha) on Pagan - Surveying the proposed IBB relocation area on Saipan (20 ac [8 ha]) - Updating all site forms and probability maps - Conducting oral history studies for World War II (WWII) survivors on Tinian and Pagan - Conducting interviews for traditional cultural property studies for Tinian and Pagan - Preparing a Cultural Landscape Report for the NHL North Field on Tinian
+- Surveying almost 5,000 acres (ac) (2,023 hectares [ha]) on Tinian with subsurface excavations at Unai Chulu and Unai Dangkulo - Surveying over 5,000 ac (2,023 ha) on Pagan - Surveying the proposed IBB relocation area on Saipan (20 ac [8 ha]) - Updating all site forms and probability maps - Conducting oral history studies for World War II (WWII) survivors on Tinian and Pagan - Conducting interviews for traditional cultural property studies for Tinian and Pagan - Preparing a Cultural Landscape Report for the NHL North Field on Tinian